apace100/origins-docs/docs/types/power_types/multiple.md

 Allows for defining more that one power in a single file.

-Type ID: `origins:multiple`
+Type ID: `apoli:multiple`

 !!! note

     The sub-powers are hidden by default.
-When the super-power (where the `origins:multiple` power type is in) is added to the entity, all sub-powers are added automatically.
+When the super-power (where the `apoli:multiple` power type is in) is added to the entity, all sub-powers are added automatically.

 !!! caution